Edwin Alderson: Mounted Infantry

+The retirement of the Duke of Connaught from the Aldershot Command, 1898.
+Stood in the back row, second on the right, is Lieutenant Colonel Alderson.

 The Mounted Infantry Depot was a post where young officers could be stationed, forming a ready reserve of young, educated officers available as volunteers for staff or command positions in African colonial campaigns.
 It was whilst attached to this post that Alderson saw service in the First Boer War in 1881 in the Transvaal.
 The following year, Alderson served in the 1882 Anglo-Egyptian War, fighting at the battles of Kassassin and Tel-el-Kebir.
 Two years later, he was attached to the Mounted Camel Regiment during the failed expedition to relieve Khartoum and rescue General Gordon.
 During this campaign, Alderson was presented with the Bronze Medal of the Royal Humane Society after diving into the Nile to rescue a drowning soldier.
 For his service in these campaigns, Alderson was promoted to captain, upon being transferred to the Queen's Own (Royal West Kent Regiment) in June 1886, and was stationed at Aldershot with the European Mounted Infantry Depot.
 The same year he married the daughter of the vicar of Syresham, Northamptonshire, a Miss Alice Mary Sergeant.
 The couple had one son.

 The next ten years of Alderson's career were spent on staff duties and with his old regiment in England and Ireland.
-He also undertook training at the Staff College, Camberley, and in 1896 was sent to Mashonaland as a commander of a regiment of local troops during the Second Matabele War.
+He also undertook training at the Staff College, Camberley, from 1895 to 1896. and in 1896 was sent to Mashonaland as a commander of a regiment of local troops during the Second Matabele War.
 Following the campaign's successful conclusion he returned to Aldershot to serve as a deputy assistant adjutant general, taking over from Frederick Stopford.
 While there, he published his first book, With the Mounted Infantry and the Mashonaland Field Force, 1896, an account of the war and a thesis on the tactical uses of mounted infantry.
 A second book on military tactics followed in 1898 called The Counter-attack.
 His third book, "Pink and scarlet" was published in 1900 and was another tactical treatise concerning the relationship between fox-hunting and the cavalry, and the connection that these gentlemanly and military concerns had in training young officers and developing innovations in cavalry tactics.